The preference arrived before the argument. That is not objectivity. That is a throne defending itself.

 No one can come.
 Not "no one will."
 Can't.
 Without the Father's draw, coming to Jesus is ontologically impossible for the dead.
 You don't invite a corpse to stand up.
 You raise it.

-"It has been granted to you that for the sake of Christ you should not only believe in him but also suffer for his sake."
+"For it has been granted to you on behalf of Christ not only to believe in him, but also to suffer for him."

 PHILIPPIANS 1:29